owlbarn/tutorial/book/stats/README.md

 - : float = 1.75165078829330856
 ```

-Explain the meaning of these values.

-The following code calculates different central moments of `data`.
+The following code calculates different central moments of the distribution.
 A central moment is a moment of a probability distribution of a random variable about the random variable's mean.
 The zero-th central moment is always 1, and the first is close to zero, and the second is close to the variance.

 ```ocaml env=stats_00
 # Stats.central_moment 0 data